-As discussed above, most blogs have a section at the end of each article where users can register to receive notifications whenever a new article is published.
+As discussed above, most of our blogs have a section at the end of each article where users can sign up to be notified by email whenever a new blog article is published.
 Just enter your email address and click the “Notify Me!” button.

 Most of our free articles also appear on our Facebook page.
 Facebook users can simply “Like” our page to see those articles in their Facebook newsfeed.
 Note: You do not need to be a member of Facebook to view our Facebook page.

 We also post messages in our Twitter feed whenever new articles appear on our website.
 Twitter users can follow @stockchartscom to see those messages.
 Note: You do not need to be a member of Twitter to view our Twitter page.